rna/rails-authentication/README.md

   * [Installation](#installation)
   * [Usage](#usage)
 - [Authors](#authors)

 <!-- - [Acknowledgements](#acknowledgements) -->

 ## About The Project
-This project is intend to create an application for online forum where members only can write embarrassing posts about non-members.
-Inside the forum, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it.
+This project is intend to create an application for an online forum where members can write embarrassing posts about non-members.
+Inside the forum, members can see who the author of a post is, but outside, they can only see the story and wonder who wrote it.

 ### Screenshot
 ![Posts Page screenshot](https://i.imgur.com/VfRP5ru.jpg)